Gautam Navlakha’s house arrest delayed again after NIA raises ‘safety concerns’

 The National Investigation Agency said that the building’s ground floor functions as a public library, which it argued would make it “very difficult to keep a vigil on the accused”, according to PTI.
 It also raised objections about the building owner identifying as “secretary of the Communist Party”.

-Advocate Mohit Chaudhry, appearing on behalf of Navlakha, told the court that they were ready to install CCTV cameras wherever the agency wishes, reported The Indian Express.
+Advocate Yug Mohit Chaudhry, appearing on behalf of Navlakha, told the court that they were ready to install CCTV cameras wherever the agency wishes, reported The Indian Express.
 He also said that the activist would be restricted to the first floor of the building and would have no access to the ground floor library.

 On the objection on ownership of the building, Chaudhry said: “You cannot go on and on about ‘comrades’ owning the premises.
 The CPI(M) is a registered political party.”